Stock market today: Big financial companies lead Wall Street higher after mixed economic data

 Treasury yields bounced around following Tuesday's economic reports but remained below where they were a day before.

-The two-year Treasury yield, which moves more on expectations for the Fed, slipped to 4.73% from 4.75%.
+The two-year Treasury yield, which moves more on expectations for the Fed, held steady at 4.75%.

 In markets abroad, stocks rose modestly in Europe and were mixed in Asia.
 Hong Kong's Hang Seng tumbled 2.1%, while Japan's Nikkei 225 added 0.3%.